Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/docker.md

                   postgres:9.6
     ```

-8. To make the license data easier to handle, export it as a shell variable.
+8. Make the license data available to Kong by exporting to a shell variable.
 Please note that **your license contents will differ**!
 Users with Bintray
 accounts should visit `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`
 to retrieve their license.
 Trial users should download their license from their